 Parents are forced with a choice, and it’s not a fun one.
 Do you wait for your child to find out from a kid in school Santa isn’t really real, or do you have the talk with them at a certain age?
 When does a parent decide when to take the magic out of Christmas?

 While your kid will be sad to learn Santa is more of a feeling than a person, having the conversation should be child-led.
 As soon as your child starts giving you the third degree about Santa, magic, elves, and flying reindeer, it’s time.
-But don’t rush it.
-If you have more than one child, that conversation might happen at completely different ages.
+And keep in mind that if you have more than one child, that conversation might happen at completely different ages.

 However your child finds out